ankitdaf/mae_my_agentic_employee/docs/implementation_plan.md

    - Sender/domain is whitelisted
    - Contains topics from user's "care about" list

-### OAuth 2.0 for Gmail
+### Gmail Authentication
-Gmail requires OAuth 2.0 for IMAP access (app passwords being deprecated).
-OAuth flow with local token storage.
-Each account needs authorization once via browser.
+Support for two authentication methods:
+1. **App Passwords** (Recommended): Simple 16-character password setup for headless environments.
+2. **OAuth 2.0**: Standard OAuth flow with local token storage for users who prefer full API integration.
+Each agent's credentials are stored securely using the system keyring or an encrypted file fallback.

 ### Orchestrator Design
 The orchestrator will: